ngarbezza/testy/CONTRIBUTING.md

 * npm build and install in every supported Node version
 * lint check via `eslint`
 * unit tests
-* analyzing test coverage and send reports
+* analyzing test coverage and code quality and send reports (Codeclimate and Sonarcloud)

+There's also a build that runs only on the main branch that will calculate the mutation score and report it to the Stryker Dashboard.

 ## Conventions and standards